MeisterQ/victron_ve_toMqtt/README.md

 Arduino IDE will open and show all files in Tabs.

 Edit your Wifi and MQTT credentials.

+If you want to use fixed IP, comment WiFi.config line in wifi.ino and set IPs in the main program.

 Choose Wemos D1 mini (or any ESP8266 board) and compile and upload.